Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 Small effort, great results

-ZIVVER always advises you to use two-factor authentication.
+Zivver always advises you to use two-factor authentication.
 If you share sensitive information online you want to make sure only the right person receives this information and no one else.
 Taking one extra step is a small price for the certainty that you are not leaking your data.
-Especially in the light of the GDPR which came into effect last May: under these laws you are obliged to take the right technical measures to prevent a data leak.
+Especially in the light of the GDPR which came into effect in 2018: under these laws you are obliged to take the right technical measures to prevent a data leak.